Make the most of the financial resources available to you as a UBC student.

 Value: $3,000 per student

-English-speaking Canadians enrolled in the first year of an undergraduate program at UBC, with at least 50% of their courses and related activities in French, have an opportunity to receive a $3,000 bursary to perfect their bilingualism while studying in a field of interest.
+English-speaking Canadians enrolled in the first or second year of an undergraduate program at UBC, with at least 50% of their courses and related activities in French, have an opportunity to receive a $3,000 bursary to perfect their bilingualism while studying in a field of interest.
 This bursary has been made possible in part by the Government of Canada and is administered by the Association des collèges et universités de la francophonie canadienne (ACUFC).

 Bursary for Post-Secondary Education in French